Our History

 Mount Sinai – Tucked alongside a harbor on Long Island’s north shore, Mount Sinai has long attracted residents and visitors.
 The site of an early European settlement in 1664 and the embarkation point of the Revolutionary War foray into enemy territory by Maj.
 Benjamin Tallmadge, a member of Gen. George Washington’s Setauket spy ring.
 Mount Sinai was a farming and seafaring community in the 1600s, 1700s, and 1800s.
 In 1891, it became the site of the “sanitary resort” known as the Crystal Brook Park Association.
 Later, it drew an early community of artists and photographers who captured the natural beauty of the area.

 For more historical information and photos, see these books authored by local writers.
+They are available at our Visitor’s Center at the William Miller House 75.
+North Country Rd., Miller Place NY 11764

 “Miller Place And Mount Sinai Through Time”